rajankumar2511/SCT_WD_1/README.md

 The primary goal was to:
 - Create a working **navigation bar**
 - Use **React Routing** to handle page transitions
-- Design a visually engaging experience using a **custom layout** inspired by SkillCraft
+- Design a visually engaging experience using a **custom layout** inspired by travel platforms

 ---